The Tailor (Moroni): Description

 Moroni worked on many paintings of religious nature, but became more famous for his portraits.
 The Tailor is one of the works that best represents his art.
 Moroni was among the first painters to depict important people of the wealthy bourgeoisie, contrary to the custom of his time, which exclusively portrayed the financial or ecclesiastical aristocracy.

 The painting depicts a young character, with a well-groomed unkempt beard, placed against a brown background, and elegantly dressed.
-He wears wide puffed trousers in the fashion of his time, a jacket called a doublet from which emerges a white gorget (pleated collar) similar to the cuffs protruding from the sleeves.
+He wears wide puffed trousers in the fashion of his time, a jacket called a doublet from which emerges a white ruff (pleated collar) similar to the cuffs protruding from the sleeves.

 The tailor is depicted standing, looking slightly to one side, with scissors in his hand, concentrated on his work which he seems to interrupt because he is disturbed, recalled by someone, perhaps precisely the painter who is portraying him.
 He turns his gaze, rests the scissors on the surface of his work and in that moment and movement, the artist immortalizes the scene almost photographically.
 In the dignity of the movement and in the truthfulness of the image, in knowing how to represent the seriousness of the gaze of someone who carries out a job that is civil but which it is placed at the same level of intensity of thought and concentration of a literary activity, he brought the painting his deserving fame.